ssilverman/QNEthernet/README.md

 It's possible to enable promiscuous mode so that all frames are received, even ones whose destination MAC address would normally be filtered out by the Ethernet hardware.
-To do this, define the `QNETHERNET_PROMISCUOUS_MODE` macro.
+To do this, define the `QNETHERNET_ENABLE_PROMISCUOUS_MODE` macro.

 ### Raw frame receive buffering